mnemeth-opti/Shai-Hulud-Hulud-Shai-npm-tinycolour-compromise-verifier/QUICK_START.md

 7. ✅ **VERIFY** - `./local-security-check.sh .`

 ### **💡 Pro Tips**
-- Run `./local-security-check.sh .` every morning
+- Run `./local-security-check.sh .` every morning (monitors 195 packages)
-- Add to your git pre-commit hooks
+- Add to your git pre-commit hooks for automatic protection
-- Use `--full-tree` for comprehensive audits
+- Use `--full-tree` for comprehensive audits across all dependencies
-- Save reports with timestamps for tracking
+- Save reports with timestamps for tracking trends
-- Integrate into CI/CD for automated protection
+- Integrate into CI/CD for automated protection against 11+ organizations
+- Monitor the security report for auto-generated safe version recommendations

-**Remember**: Speed is critical with supply chain attacks.
+**Remember**: Speed is critical with supply chain attacks affecting 195+ packages across major organizations.
 Run these checks immediately and take action if compromised packages are detected!